- About Us

 - Helpline/Resource Line Volunteer.
 The AFSSA helpline is a 24-hour service.
 It is live from 8a.m. to 5p.m.
 Monday – Friday.
 At other times clients can leave a message in any Asian language, and a hotline volunteer will call them back.
 AFSSA hotline volunteers monitor the helpline in the evenings and on weekends.
 They offer immediate and confidential crisis intervention, information, referrals, and problem-solving assistance to the caller.
 Many of the callers include victims of domestic violence, their friends and family, the general public, and social service providers.
 Messages are checked from home and this position offers flexible hours including nights and weekends.

 INTERPRETING AND TRANSLATING

 - Community Speaker.
-Community Speakers provide information on a variety of topics including special issues relating to the Asian population, why there is a need for SAHELI services, and various cultural competency related topics.
-You are required to attend our general orientation, a General Community Education training, and interview with the Community Educator.
+Increasing community awareness of various forms of violence and oppression is a key aspect of our mission at AFSSA.
+Community Speakers provide information on a variety of topics including special issues in Asian populations, why there is a need for AFSSA services, and various immigration topics.

 PUBLIC RELATIONS AND COMMUNICATIONS

 - Graphic Designer.
 Each year AFSSA reaches thousands of people in the community.
 Graphic Designers help make this possible by creating brochures, flyers/postcards, posters, and advertisements for various AFSSA events.
 Other opportunities include layout design for the AFSSA Newsletter.

 This position is ideal for creative thinkers who have knowledge of Adobe InDesign, Photoshop and/or Illustrator.

 - Web Developer.
 This position is ideal for those interested in and have experience with web design, development, and maintenance.
 You will ensure material is updated and edited on AFSSA's website.
 This is a great chance to get experienced with Drupal CMS, one of the leading web development tools.